 This is a 1:1 ratio.
 Substitute 1 cup of butter for 1 cup of shortening.

 Use vegetable shortening.
-I know for some this ingredient is taboo, but it gives the cookies they're nice dome-like shape and won't spread.
+I know this ingredient is taboo for some, but it gives the cookies a dome-like shape and won’t spread.

 Pumpkin Cinnamon Cookies